pjhwa/alzzaware/README.md

 ## ALZZAWARE

 ALZZAWARE is the first Korean Linux Distribution based on Slackware 3.1.0 in September 1996.
-This linux distribution was distributed by "Program World", a computer magazine in Korea.
+This Linux distribution was distributed by "Program World", a computer magazine in Korea.
 ALZZAWARE was made by the "ALZZA TEAM".

 ### CONTENTS